hmgu-itg/challenge/README.md

      - How many jobs does the user `pathpip` have running in all queues?
      - A user wants to know how many jobs they have pending (`PEND`) and running (`RUN`) in each queue.
 Write a command line to do that (You can use the log above to check your command line).
 How would they display this on their screen permanently, in real time?
 8. An analysis you need to run on the cluster requires a particular python library, but you do not have administrator rights.
 IT is on holiday.
 What do you do?
+9. All major computational tasks in your lab are done via SSH connection to mainframe servers or HPC clusters.
+A user comes from a Linux (mostly command-line) background but IT only support Windows 10 for laptops.
+How would you advise them to configure their laptop to make their transition easier?

 ### Bioinformatics
 1. The [VCF format](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) is a popular format to describe genetic variations in a study group.
 It is often used in sequencing projects.
 Due to size concerns, it is often compressed using `gzip` and indexed using `tabix`.
 A binary version, BCF, also exists.